christineaharper/secret-msg/README.md

 # Super Secret Message App

 This secret message app allows users to share a customized link where the hash is an encoded version of a message that they would like to send to another user.
+The hash is created using built in JS methods.

 ## Table of contents